Mulching Your Garden

+Mulching your garden is incredibly important.
 Have you ever left an article of clothing or a toy out in the sun for a few days?
 When you bring it back inside you usually find that the item is three shades lighter.
 Believe it or not, the same thing happens to soil!
-Dirt exposed to the bright rays of that fireball in the sky is, unfortunately, dead soil.
-No matter how much you amend your garden ground with compost and fertilizers, the sun has a way of leeching out nutrients, which leaves soil dry and well, useless.
+Dirt exposed to the bright rays of the sun is, unfortunately, dead soil.
+No matter how much you amend your garden ground with compost and fertilizers, the sun leeches out nutrients, which leaves soil dry and useless.

-As we enter August, arguably the harshest month of the year in Central Texas, there is an increasing need to protect the ground that cradles your plants.
+As we enter August, there is an increasing need to protect the ground that cradles your plants.
 The very best way to do this is by mulching.
-This week we explore how this practice helps your garden (as well as some of the best mulching advice we have to offer.)
+In this post we explore how this practice helps your garden and give you some of the best mulching advice we have to offer.

-We cannot promote this timesaving gardening method enough!
-By mulching you protect the soil from harsh environmental elements, while conserving water, and feeding your plants key vitamins that improve growth.
+By mulching you protect the soil from harsh environmental elements while conserving water and feeding your plants key vitamins that improve growth.
 In addition to controlling the pests that plague crops, it offers a safe and inviting home for those beneficial bugs that love to feed on the enemies.
 Ultimately, you can create a flourishing mini-ecosystem comparable to a rich forest floor.
 While some folks lay plastic or cloth over the ground to prevent weeds from springing up, this can effectively be accomplished by spreading a thick layer of organic material over your flower and veggie beds.

 This raises some key questions.
 What separates organic mulch from inorganic mulch, and which will benefit your garden the most?

-You may automatically think of harsh plastics, or shredded tires when we mention “inorganic”, but actually, inorganic mulch can describe anything that has never lived.
+Inorganic mulch can describe anything that has never lived.
 This includes stone and gravel, geotextiles (also known as landscaping cloth), newspaper, cardboard, and glass.
 These materials can prove incredibly beneficial when you are looking to control weeds.
-Because of their dense qualities, inorganic mulches can fully block out the sun that would otherwise geminate weed seeds found in the soil below.
+Because of their dense qualities, inorganic mulches can fully block out the sun that would otherwise germinate weed seeds found in the soil below.
 Such materials also tend to be more long-term solutions, as it takes more effort for some to biodegrade, while others never decompose.
-If aesthetics are high on your priority list, inorganic mulches tend to have a more visually appealing effect on yards.
+Inorganic mulches tend to have a more visually appealing effect on yards.
 Stones and glass allow for excellent drainage, which can be especially useful when you water your beds with a hose or sprinkler.
-While the inorganic mulch options tend to run a little pricier, they do last longer.
+While the inorganic mulch options are a little pricier, they last longer.
 We typically recommend this option for folks who are looking to xeriscape their lawn using primarily native plants.

 Spread the Mulch